-Sure, my name is Alex Weihmann, and I’m the Demand Generation Manager at ChurnZero.
+I’m the Demand Generation Manager at ChurnZero.
 Over the last several years, I’ve worked in a variety of areas and industries, spanning from professional sports to the events industry.
 During my time in these roles, I fell in love with all things Customer Experience (CX).

 In March 2019, I joined ChurnZero, a leading Customer Success platform.
 My primary focus is driving growth for our platform and helping promote Customer Success as a key business function.
 One of my favorite aspects of my role is working directly with our customers and celebrating their successes.
 I love learning about the creative ways they leverage our platform to improve their customers’ experiences.

 Outside of work, my interests include travel, listening to music, and photography.
 You’ll often find me exploring new places with my camera in hand!